Why Should You Wear Personal Protective Equipment

 Why It Matters / Why People Care

 Why does this matter?
-Because of that, because most people skip it.
+Because most people skip it.
 And then they pay for it later, sometimes for the rest of their lives.

 I know it sounds simple — but it's easy to miss how fast an environment turns on you.
-And one loose bolt drops.
-One splash jumps sideways.
-Also, one loud machine runs longer than your ears can handle.
+Which means one splash jumps sideways.
+One loud machine runs longer than your ears can handle.
+In practice, one loose bolt drops.
 Without protection, your body takes the hit.

 The Cost of Not Wearing It